-That sinking feeling of receiving a paycheck and in a week or two, wondering where it all went to is all too familiar.
+That sinking feeling of receiving a paycheck and in a week or two, wondering where it all went is all too familiar.
 If you want to get out of debt faster, you must understand where your money goes.

 You can do this by drawing up a budget and tracking your spending religiously.
-Knowing where every penny goes makes it possible for you to know the unnecessary expenses to cut down on or eliminate outrightly.
+Knowing where every penny goes makes it possible for you to know the unnecessary expenses to cut down on or eliminate outright.

 There are many apps to help you with this.
 You Need A Budget (YNAB), and Mint are two of the most popular software tools.
 Sign-up right away if you haven’t yet started tracking your expenses.
 I can’t reemphasize how important this is.